Academics • MC University Connections

 University Transfer Programs

-• CLICK HERE for a first look at the Primary Care Pathway (Adobe .pdf file)
+• CLICK HERE for a first look at the Baylor Bound partnership.
+(Adobe .pdf file)

 Midland College University Connections offers students multiple options for either beginning or completing their education.
 Programs and courses are now offered by Midwestern State University, Sul Ross State University, Texas A&M University-College Station, Texas A&M University-Kingsville Texas Tech University, University of North Texas, and Western Governors University.

 These programs and courses are taught at the junior, senior, and graduate level, and complement and enhance Midland College offerings.

 Midland College is pleased to administer, coordinate, and support a unified effort to respond to changing and evolving student needs.
 Institutions of higher education that are interested in this kind of collaboration are invited to contact the Dr. Margaret Wade at Midland College University Connections, (432) 685-4615.